niknahadb/niknahadb/README.md

 Lead and organize [ucdhacknight.com](https://ucdhacknight.com/)
 <br/>
-Check out our projects and more at @asucdirl on Instagram!
+Check out our projects and more @asucdirl on Instagram!

 In my free time, I like to read, exercise, play videogames with friends, explore nearby hiking trails, and craft my next perfect sandwich.